KwongSunny/TOA5T/README.md

     Setmaxwarnings - changes the default maximum warnings of the server [DONE]

-    Warn - warns a user and records in db, if the user has over the max warnings, banthe user [DONE]
+    Warn - warns a user and records in db, if the user has over the max warnings, ban the user [DONE]

     Music: